-Pharmacist administration of immunizations continues to increase with the addition of new products and increased patient awareness of the benefits of immunizations.
-Allowing pharmacists to provide this service decreases the burden on other healthcare entities and the availability of locations in every area allows for easy patient access.
-This was clearly evident during the COVID-19 pandemic.
+Pharmacy staff member administration of immunizations continues to increase with the addition of new products and increased patient awareness of the benefits of immunizations.
+Allowing pharmacy staff members to provide this service decreases the burden on other healthcare entities and the availability of locations in every area allows for easy patient access.